ClaraPress/clarapress-toc/readme.txt

 License: GPL-3.0-only
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A WordPress plugin to automatically generate a table of contents for your posts, pages and custom post types by parsing its contents for headers.
-It will also automatically add appropriate id anchor attributes to your header tags so that in-page links work as expected.
+A plugin to automatically generate a TOC for posts, pages and custom post types by parsing headers.
+It adds ID anchor attributes for proper in-page links.

 == Description ==